joeselway/ActivInspireAutoInstaller/README.md

 1. An ActivInspire .dmg file from Promethean (ActivInspire_XX_XX_mac.dmg) where XX_XX is the language code.
 2. A valid installer_choices.xml file (example included).

-As one of the objectives of this script was to install the vendor package with the "Resources" choice unselected, the example installer_choices.xml file is configured as such.
+As one of the objectives of this script's intial deployment was to install the vendor package with the "Resources" choice unselected, the example installer_choices.xml file is configured as such.
 Simply change the 1s and 0s as desired.

 Hopefully this helps someone who has the joy of deploying Promethean software without hindering them inappropriately.